microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

   - **value**: hopefully not [hunter2](http://bash.org/?244321=)
   - For the password variable be sure to select the lock symbol to change the type of the field to secret.

 That's it, now click Save to commit your changes, then click Run to start the pipeline.
-Once started you will be redirected to the pipeline summary to see the action in real-time.
+Once started you will be redirected to the pipeline summary page to see the action in real-time.
 Click on the various stage cards to view details.
 Once the build is completed you can click *Environments* on the left navigation pane to view past deployments to the environment we created earlier.

 If you would like to use some pre-made tasks and leverage the task assistant we discussed in the [download artifacts](#download-artifacts) section check out [Dynamics 365 Build Tools](https://marketplace.visualstudio.com/items?itemName=WaelHamze.xrm-ci-framework-build-tasks).